nordic-institute/X-Road/README.md

 ### 4.1 Readiness probes
 The readiness probes will perform a health check periodically in a specific time.
 If the health check fails, the pod will remain in a not ready state until the health check succeeds.
 The pod in a not ready state will be accessible through his private IP but not from the balancer and the balancer will not redirect any message to this pod.
 We use readiness probes instead of liveliness probes because with readiness probes we still can connect to the pod for configuring it (adding certificates...) instead of the liveliness probes that will restart the pod until the health check succeeds.

-The readiness probes are useful when the pod it's not ready to serve traffic but we don't want to restart it maybe because the pod needs to be configured to be ready, such as adding the certificates...
+The readiness probes are useful when the pod it's not ready to serve traffic but we don't want to restart it maybe because the pod needs to be configured to be ready,  for example,  adding the certificates.

 We will use the following parameters in the Kubernetes configuration file to set up the readiness probe:
  - initialDelaySeconds:  Number of seconds after the container has started before readiness probes are initiated.
 For this example we will use 200 seconds to have enough time for the image be downloaded and the services are ready.